warrant-dev/warrant/README.md

 #### Run with Kubernetes

-## Use Cases

-Warrant is built specifically for application authorization and access control use cases, particularly those related to security and compliance.
-Examples of problems Warrant solves are:

-- Add role based access control (RBAC) to your SaaS application with the ability for your customers to self-manage their roles and permissions via the Warrant self service dashboard or your own custom dashboard built using Warrant's component library.
-- Allow your customers to define and manage their own roles &amp; permissions for their tenant (organization)
-- Add 'fine grained RBAC' (role based access to specific resources)
-- Implement fine grained, object/resource-level authorization specific to your application's data model (`[user:1] is an [editor] of [document:x]`)
-- Add centralized and auditable access control around your internal applications.
-- Implement 'approval flows' (i.e. request access to a resource from an admin -> admin approves access).
-- Add Google Docs-like sharing and permissioning for your application's resources and objects.
-- Gate access to SaaS features based on your product's pricing tiers and feature packages.
-- Satisfy auditing and compliance requirements of frameworks and standards such as SOC2, HIPAA, GDPR and CCPA.

 ## SDKs

 Warrant's native SDKs are compatible with both the cloud and open-source versions of Warrant.
 We currently support SDKs for: